 Finn Ní Fhaoláin is a marine scientist, speaker, cook and cookbook author.
 She holds a BSc in Earth and Ocean Science, an MSc in Marine Biology and a Certificate in Culinary Arts.
 In 2017, she released her bestselling cookbook with Gill Books and received a McKenna Award for Milish, the zero waste gluten-free business that she created in 2019.
 Here, she shares her top tips for a more sustainable home kitchen.

-“These are strange times, and — unless you’re in a frontline job — for many of us, working from home is the new norm, or work may even be on hold.
+“For many of us, working from home is the new norm.
 A very interesting side effect is that we’re face to face with our true waste for the first time.
 All across Ireland, we’re seeing a massive spike in household waste.
 While many would be horrified by this, I think it’s a blessing in disguise.
-All of our meals are being produced at home, with no takeaway coffee or dinners.
+All of our meals are being produced at home, with less takeaway coffee or dinners.
 We are seeing the waste that comes from each meal.
 Something that’s hidden from us when we’re purchasing in cafés and restaurants, or when we throw away packaging at the office.